rwieruch/blog_robinwieruch_content/blog/redux-javascript/index.md

 ---
-title: "Redux's influence on JavaScript Developers"
+title: "Reasons to learn Redux as JavaScript Developer"
 description: "Redux greatly shaped how we develop modern JavaScript applications nowadays.
 Here I want to give a walkthrough on all the mindset changes we went through as JavaScript developers ..."
 date: "2019-09-21T07:52:46+02:00"
 categories: ["JavaScript", "Redux", "React"]